ShahriarRezghi/QLD/README.md

 ```

 # Usage
 The program's user interface is easy to understand and use but if you have trouble using it you can see the [usage documentation](../../wiki).
+The pages if the program are explained there.

 # License
 This project is published under GPL v3.0 license.
 See the [license file](LICENSE) for more details.